Function Health vs Superpower

 | eGFR (Estimated Glomerular Filtration Rate) | ✓ | ✓ |

-Where Function Health is strongest
+Where Function is stronger than Superpower

 - Comprehensive biomarker coverage: Function Health includes 100+ biomarkers in their standard panel without requiring add-ons